Randomized reference models for temporal networks: Fundamental definitions

 Note that our naming convention is not unique \new{as the list of features is not required to be non-overlapping, so we may always} devise different ways to name the same MRRM (for a practical example see the description \new{of the MRRM P[$\w,\t$] in Section~\ref{sec:intersections-TS-Snaps} }). \new{It is however} unambiguous as a set of features uniquely defines a single MRRM (Def.~\ref{def:MRRM}).
 This means that a name always uniquely defines a MRRM.

-\begin{example} \new{In the context of simple static graphs, the variant of the ER model~\cite{Erdos1960O} that returns uniformly at random a graph with $N$ nodes and $L$ edges, and the variant of the configuration model that returns uniformly a randomly selected simple graph with degree sequence $\kstat=(k_i )_{i\in\N}$, also known as the {\sl Maslov-Sneppen} model~\cite{Maslov2002S}, are MRRMs.} In the state space of \new{simple graphs with $N$ nodes, the ER model is defined as P[$L$]}.
-It maps an input graph $G^*$ to a microcanonical ensemble of graphs that all have the same \new{number of links as the input graph $G^*$}, but are otherwise uniformly random. \new{The Maslov-Sneppen model is defined as P[$\kstat$], and it maps $G^*$ to a microcanonical ensemble of graphs that all have the same sequence of node degrees as $G^*$.} \end{example}
+\begin{example} \new{In the context of simple graphs, the variant of the ER model~\cite{Erdos1960O} that returns uniformly at random a graph with $N$ nodes and $L$ edges, and the variant of the configuration model that returns uniformly a randomly selected simple graph with degree sequence $\kstat=(k_i )_{i\in\N}$, also known as the {\sl Maslov-Sneppen} model~\cite{Maslov2002S}, are MRRMs.} In the space of simple graphs with $N$ nodes, the ER model is defined as P[$L$].
+It maps an input graph $G^*$ to a microcanonical ensemble of graphs that all have the same \new{number of links $L$ as the input graph $G^*$}, but are otherwise uniformly random. \new{The Maslov-Sneppen model is defined as P[$\kstat$], and it maps $G^*$ to a microcanonical ensemble of graphs that all have the same sequence $\k$ of node degrees as $G^*$.} \end{example}

-\new{Note that MRRMs are always defined relative to a state space $\G$, which should also be specified.
-In the context of reference models for temporal networks the state space contains all networks with the same set of nodes $\N$ and the same temporal duration $\tmax-\tmin$ as the original (input) network.
+\new{Note that MRRMs are always defined relative to a state space $\G$ (Def.~\ref{def:state_space}), which should also be specified.
+In the context of reference models for temporal networks $\G$ contains all networks with the same set of nodes $\N$ and the same temporal duration $\tmax-\tmin$ as the original (input) network.
 We do thus not need to include these features in the names of temporal network MRRMs as they are always constrained. }

-\begin{example} \new{A popular temporal network MRRM is the model which randomizes the time stamps of the instantaneous events inside each timeline without changing the aggregated topology of the network.
-In the state space of instant event temporal networks with fixed nodes and observation interval it is named $\model{\w}$.
-Here $\w=(\wij)_{\ij\in\L}$ is the sequence of link weights, which retains the number of instantaneous events on each link and the links' configuration in the static graph.
-Several different names has been used in the literature to designate this MRRM: {\sl random time(s)}~\cite{Holme2005N,Holme2012T,Posfai2014S,Holme2015M}, {\sl uniformly random times}~\cite{Kivela2012M}, {\sl temporal mixed edges}~\cite{Bajardi2011D}, {\sl poissonized inter-event intervals}~\cite{Takaguchi2012I}, and {\sl SRan}~\cite{Starnini2012R}.} \end{example}
+\begin{example} \new{A popular temporal network MRRM is the model which randomizes the time stamps of the instantaneous events completely inside each timeline without changing the aggregated topology of the network, leading the events to follow a Poisson process on each timeline.
+In the space of instant event temporal networks with a fixed set of nodes and observation interval it is named $\model{\w}$.
+Here $\w=(\wij)_{\ij\in\L}$ is the sequence of link weights, which retains the number of instantaneous events on each link and the links' placement in the static graph.
+Several different names has been used in the literature to designate this MRRM: {\sl random time(s)}~\cite{Holme2005N,Holme2012T,Posfai2014S,Holme2015M}, {\sl uniformly random times}~\cite{Kivela2012M}, {\sl temporal mixed edges}~\cite{Bajardi2011D}, {\sl Poissonized inter-event intervals}~\cite{Takaguchi2012I}, and {\sl SRan}~\cite{Starnini2012R}.} \end{example}